sorenlind/lemmy/README.md

 # Replace 'da' with 'sv' for the Swedish lemmatizer.
 pipe = lemmy.pipe.load('da')

-# Add the comonent to the spaCy pipeline.
+# Add the component to the spaCy pipeline.
 nlp.add_pipe(pipe, after='tagger')

 # Lemmas can now be accessed using the `._.lemmas` attribute on the tokens.